arun-kr-reddy/notes/computer_architecture.md

   - **insertion:** what happens to priorities when a block is inserted into the set (cache fill)
   - **promotion:** what happens to priorities on a cache hit
   - **eviction/replacement:** what happens to priorities on a cache miss
+- **working set:** whole set of data the executing application references within a time interval
 - **eviction/replacement policy:** on a cache miss replace any invalid block first, else if all blocks are valid then consult replacement policy
   - **first-in first-out (FIFO):** evict blocks in the order they were added
   - **least-recently used (LRU):** evict the least recently accessed block, so need to keep track of access ordering of blocks